antibrand/wp-icons/README.md

 # wp-icons

-Fork of the WordPress admin icon font.
+Fork of the WordPress Dashicons icon font.